 The Administrative Core leads, implements, and supports RDAR's evolution toward a sustainable, nationally recognized Center dedicated to understanding the challenges and harms of rural drug addiction and developing appropriate interventions.

-After two decades of interdisciplinary addiction research and project leadership, Dr. Dombrowski was the lead architect of the Rural Drug Addiction Research Center.
-As Director he works closely with Center Coordinator Crawford and Associate Directors Bevins and Buch to guide Center development.
-And, as the main point of contact with other regional COBRE/INBRE Centers, he interacts regionally with other institutions working on issues of health and wellness in the Great Plains and across the US.
+Dr. Bevins leads the RDAR Center with 20 years of research experience ranging from psychology to immunology, cognition to neurochemistry, methamphetamine and tobacco addiction, vaccine development and medication testing, as well as robust translational science and model development.
+Previously, he has served as Associate Director for the Center from its inception in 2019.
+As Director, he now works closely with Center Coordinator Crawford and Associate Director Buch to guide its development.
+As the main point of contact with other regional COBRE/INBRE centers, Bevins interacts with other institutions working on issues of health and wellness in the Great Plains and across the United States.

 Shilpa BuchAssociate Center Director

 As Professor and Vice Chair of the Department of Pharmacology and Experimental Neuroscience at the University of Nebraska Medical Center (UNMC) and as Director of UNMC’s Nebraska Center for Substance Abuse Research, Dr. Shilpa Buch advises the RDAR Center on emerging opportunities in biomedical research on addiction.
 She also serves as the main point of contact for the Center at UNMC, helping to identify new hires and early career scholars that could participate in RDAR’s programs as Project Leaders or Pilot Project investigators.